stevana/deterministic-scheduler/README-unprocessed.md

 of a race condition is a counter which is incremented by two threads at the same time.

+One possible interleaving of the two threads that yields the correct result is the following:

 | Time | Thread 1       | Thread 2       |   | Integer value |
 |:-----|:---------------|:---------------|:-:|:--------------|
 | 0    |                |                |   | 0             |